Please Please Please Let Me Get What I Want: The Dream Academy version

 The Dream Academy covered "Please Please Please Let Me Get What I Want" in 1985.
 This version of the song peaked at number 83 on the UK singles chart.
-An instrumental version of this cover was used in the movie Ferris Bueller's Day Off in 1986, during a scene in an art museum where Cameron is viewing the pointilist painting A Sunday Afternoon on the Island of La Grande Jatte.
+An instrumental version of this cover was used in the 1986 movie Ferris Bueller's Day Off, during a scene in which the titular character and his friends visit the Art Institute of Chicago.

 Though Morrissey originally indicated his dislike for this version, he later used it as intermission music during late period Smiths concerts.
 He commented after the band's breakup, "I mean, I liked the Dream Academy version of that old Smiths song.
 Everyone despised it and it got to number 81, which is nearly a hit".